adamisom/collab-canvas/docs/phase2/ai-agent-mvp-prd.md

 - **Usage quota**: 1000 AI commands per user (tracked in Firebase RTDB)
 - Command count increments with each AI request, regardless of success/failure
 - Count tracked at `/users/{userId}/aiCommandCount` in Firebase Realtime Database
+- **Atomic increment** used to prevent race conditions between multiple tabs/sessions
 - When user reaches 1000 commands, return error and block further AI requests
+- Firebase security rules prevent users from manually resetting their quota
 - *Note*: Authentication will need to be upgraded to properly enforce command rate limiting

+### Default Rectangle Properties
+- **Default size**: 100 pixels wide × 80 pixels tall
+- **Default color**: Blue (#3b82f6) if not specified
+- Values from `DEFAULT_RECT` constants in codebase

 ### Coordinate System & Positioning
 - **Viewport center**: The center of what the user currently sees on screen (changes with pan/zoom)
 - **Canvas center**: Fixed point at (0, 0) in canvas coordinate system (may be off-screen)
 - **Default positioning**: All new rectangles created at **viewport center** unless position specified
 - **"Create in center" commands**: Use viewport center (ensures user sees result immediately)
-- **Batch create positioning**: Stack at viewport center with slight offsets to prevent perfect overlap
+- **Batch create positioning**: Stack at viewport center with 25px offsets to prevent perfect overlap
-  - Example: "Create 5 rectangles" → place at viewport center with 20-30px offsets each
+  - Example: "Create 5 rectangles" → place at viewport center with 25px diagonal offsets
-- Use `getViewportInfo()` to retrieve current viewport coordinates for positioning calculations
+- **Viewport info management**: CanvasContext maintains viewport info using useRef (no re-renders)
+  - Updated on: component mount, drag end, wheel (zoom), window resize
+  - Refreshed immediately before AI command execution
+  - Konva formula: `centerX = -stageX / scale + (width / 2) / scale`

 ### User Experience Requirements
 - **No special visual indicators** for AI-created shapes - they should look identical to manually created shapes